influxdata/telegraf/plugins/inputs/mongodb/README.md

 [[inputs.mongodb]]
   servers = ["mongodb://myuser:mypassword@myinstance.telegraf.com:27601/mydatabasename?authMechanism=PLAIN&authSource=$external"]
 ```
 This connection uri may be different based on your environement and mongodb setup.
-If the user doesn't have the required priviliges to execute serverStatus command the you will get this error on telegraf
+If the user doesn't have the required privilege to execute serverStatus command the you will get this error on telegraf

 ```toml
 Error in input [mongodb]: not authorized on admin to execute command { serverStatus: 1, recordStats: 0 }